 It would also be great if they would get off of their high horse and start sending their diamonds to independent gemological laboratories like the GIA and AGSL for grading like pretty much every other jeweler in America, because telling your customers things like “Trust us, it’s a Tiffany diamond” is not really all that reassuring!

 And he might want to get the board of directors to reconsider their decision not to sell diamonds online.
-Of course that would require tightening up the overall diamond cut quality of the diamonds which Tiffany & Co. sells, because the average online diamond buyer seems to know more about diamond cut quality than the sales associates that I’ve dealt with at Tiffany, and when provided with basic details such as the total depth, table diameter, crown angle, pavilion angle, girdle thickness and culet size, they’re likely to realize that they can purchase a much better cut diamond for a lot less from the Signature Collection of Brian Gavin Diamonds, the Crafted by Infinity line which is available through High Performance Diamonds, and James Allen True Hearts.
+Of course that would require tightening up the overall diamond cut quality of the diamonds which Tiffany & Co. sells, because the average online diamond buyer seems to know more about diamond cut quality than the sales associates that I’ve dealt with at Tiffany, and when provided with basic details such as the total depth, table diameter, crown angle, pavilion angle, girdle thickness and culet size, they’re likely to realize that they can purchase a much better-cut diamond for a lot less from the Signature Collection of Brian Gavin Diamonds, and James Allen True Hearts.